telerik/maui-docs/controls/templatedpicker/templatedpicker-events.md

 </telerikInput:RadTemplatedPicker>
 ```

-and the `SelectionChanged` event, where the *sender* is the RadTemplatedPicker control
+Set the `SelectionChanged` event where the `sender` is the TemplatedPicker control.

 ```C#
 private void RadTemplatedPicker_SelectionChanged(object sender, System.EventArgs e)